Rohankc073/TicTacToe/README.md

 # TicTacToe
-This is a Tic Tac Toe game created using HTM, CSS and JavaScript.
+This is a Tic Tac Toe game created using HTML, CSS and JavaScript.